shuyaoli/shuyaoli.github.io/content/_index.md

 ---
 title: "Home"
-date: "2025-07-17"
+date: "2025-09-12"
 ---

 #### About Me
-I am currently pursuing my Ph.D. in Computer Science at the University of Wisconsin-Madison.
-I have the privilege of being co-advised by Profs.
-[Jelena Diakonikolas](https://www.jelena-diakonikolas.com/) and [Stephen Wright](https://pages.cs.wisc.edu/~swright/).
-I obtained my B.S. in Mathematics from the University of Hong Kong in 2020, where I completed my senior thesis under supervision of Prof. [Xiaoming Yuan](https://hkumath.hku.hk/~xmyuan/).
+I am a research scientist at Meta.
+I earned my Ph.D. in Computer Science from the University of Wisconsin-Madison.
+I had the privilege of being co-advised by Professors [Jelena Diakonikolas](https://www.jelena-diakonikolas.com/) and [Stephen Wright](https://pages.cs.wisc.edu/~swright/).
+I received my B.S. in Mathematics from the University of Hong Kong in 2020, where I completed my senior thesis under the supervision of Prof. [Xiaoming Yuan](https://hkumath.hku.hk/~xmyuan/).
 I spent a wonderful summer at UCLA in 2019 working with Prof. [Ernest Ryu](https://ernestryu.com/).
 <br/>
 <br/>

 #### Research
-My research interest lies in the interplay between optimization and learning theory.
-I currently focus on developing algorithms that uphold various forms of robustness.
+I am currently working on recommendation systems.
+My [doctoral research](https://www.proquest.com/docview/3245555001) was at the intersection of optimization and computational learning theory, where I developed algorithms that guarantee various forms of robustness.

 Here is a list of my publications:
 - **Distributionally Robust Optimization with Adversarial Data Contamination**